pymor.operators.constructions¶

 product – The inner product

-for which the norm is to be calculated.raise_negative – If
+Operatorfor which the norm is to be calculated.raise_negative – If

-, raise an exception if calculated norm is negative.tol – See above.
+True, raise an exception if calculated norm is negative.tol – See above.

-name – optional, if None product’s name is used
+name – Optional, if None product’s name is used.

 - Returns: